Thilakan: Views

-Thilakan was a staunch atheist throughout his life, and was a supporter of Communist Party.
+Thilakan was an atheist throughout his life, and was a supporter of Communist Party.
 He was a member of many drama troupes which actively promoted Communism in Kerala.
 When he died, his dead body was draped with Communist flag.

 Death

 For a long time, Thilakan dealt with numerous health issues like diabetes, hypertension and heart disease.
 He was hospitalized multiple times due to these problems.
 Finally, he was admitted to Jubilee Mission Hospital in Thrissur on 1 August 2012 after he collapsed during the shooting of the film Scene Onnu Nammude Veedu.
-He was then shifted to KIMS Hospital, Thiruvananthapuram and was in critical condition after suffering two heart attacks.
+He was then shifted to KIMS Hospital, Thiruvananthapuram, and was in critical condition after suffering two heart attacks.
 Besides having cardiac problems, Thilakan was suffering from pneumonia.
 He was put on a ventilator and died on 24 September 2012.
 He was cremated with full state honours.